LAND + LEGACY

 Together, we can ensure that Rancho Cañada Larga remains protected and continues to benefit future generations.

-Holdfast Collective is a nonprofit dedicated to addressing climate change and the biodiversity crisis.
-Focused on preserving critical lands and facilitating ecosystem restoration, Holdfast is Patagonia’s nonprofit shareholder, distributing over $100 million globally since 2022 to support grassroots environmental organizations.
+Holdfast Collective is a nonprofit dedicated to addressing climate change and the biodiversity crisis through nature-based solutions.
+Holdfast is Patagonia’s nonprofit shareholder, and has distributed over $100 million globally since 2022.

 Trust for Public Land is a national nonprofit focused on connecting people to the outdoors.
 Since 1972, they’ve protected over 4 million acres, created more than 5,400 parks, and developed 3,100 miles of trails.
 They’ve helped generate over $94 billion in voter-approved funding for parks and conservation.